boynton/sadl/examples/javacrudlimpl/README.md

 # Java implementation of the crudl service

-Assuming you generate java code for [examples/crudl.sadl](https://github.com/boynton/sadl/blob/master/examples/crudl.sadl) like this:

-    sadl2java -jsonutil -dir gen -package model -pom -server examples/crudl.sadl

-Then, the Main.java file that gets generated can be replaced with the one in this directory, to demonstrate a simple memory-based implementation of the service.

-To build and run the generated service:
+    This is a simple implementation in Java for the server side of  [examples/crudl.sadl](https://github.com/boynton/sadl/blob/master/examples/crudl.sadl).
+To build and run the server:

-    $ cd gen
-    $ mvn exec:java
+    $ make

 Then you can test it.
 This session uses a "json" utility to pretty-print the results.
 To get it:

     $ go get github.com/boynton/hacks/json

+Or you can just omit the `| json` for each example and parse the one-line JSON yourself.

-A session against the server launched as above follows.
+Here is an example session against the server launched as above.
 Note the test of conditional get based on modified time.

     $ curl -s 'http://localhost:8080/items' | json
     {